 1. Go to the Scratch website and create an account.

 2. Once you're logged in, click on the "Create" button to start a new project.
+You can create projects without a login, but you will not be able to save projects for later.

 5. To test your code, click on the green flag button in the top right corner of the stage.
 This will run your program and show you how it looks and behaves.
+Keep in mind different Events run at different times, so if you chose “when sprite clicked” then your code will not run until you click on the sprite, even if you click the green flag!

 Get Started with Fun Beginner Scratch Projects